sahmed007/ruby-llm-cookbook/README.md

 ## Usage

+These examples use OpenRouter API for LLM calls.
+You will need to set up an OpenRouter API key by creating a `.env` file using the `.env.example` as a template.

+If you would like to use a different LLM provider, you can modify the `llm_utils.rb` file to use a different LLM provider along with the model of your choice as well.
+In these examples, the `meta-llama/llama-4-scout` model is used.

+The LLM calls are made using the [RubyLLM](https://github.com/crmne/ruby_llm) gem.
+To see the complete list of models, you can go [here](https://rubyllm.com/guides/available-models).

 In the `main.rb` file, you will see examples of different agent workflows.
 Simply uncomment the example you want to run as such: